Equality delivery system

-- Services for Patients – ensuring equitable access, safety, and positive experiences for all.
+- Services for patients – ensuring equitable access, safety, and positive experiences for all.

-- Workforce Health and Wellbeing – promoting a supportive, inclusive workplace free from discrimination.
+- Workforce health and wellbeing – promoting a supportive, inclusive workplace free from discrimination.

-- Inclusive Leadership – encouraging leaders to embed equality into decision-making and governance.
+- Inclusive leadership – encouraging leaders to embed equality into decision-making and governance.

 In doing so we seek to: